zuozhenggh/learning-library/data-management-library/security/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

 # Assess Database Configurations and Users

 ## Introduction
-This lab shows you how to assess database configurations and users in your database by using the User Assessment feature in Oracle Data Safe.
+This lab shows you how to assess configurations and users in your Autonomous Database by using the User Assessment feature in Oracle Data Safe.

-**Note**: The values on your screen will be different than those shown in the screenshots.

 Estimated Lab Time: 30 minutes